RegularVynixu/Utilities/Doors/Entity Spawner/V2/README.md

     - Path Error Fixed: "ClientModules" folder name changed to "ModulesClient".
     - Crucifixion Bug Fixed: Entity are also removed when Resist is enabled.
 ## Modified
-- Added Curious Crucifixion
+- Added Curious Light Crucifixion
-    - The effect of Curious appears when the entity is crucifixion.
+    - The effect of Curious Light appears when the entity is crucifixion.
 ---
 - Added Achievement
     - Achievement is unlocked when you survive the entity.